What Kind of Work Experience does Farella Braun + Martel Offer?

 What are My Chances of Making Partner?

 Eligibility for partnership is determined on a case-by-case basis.
-Over the past five years, eight attorneys have been elected to the partnership, many of whom joined the firm as lateral associates.
+Over the past five years, nine attorneys have been elected to the partnership, many of whom joined the firm as lateral associates.